Refugee Services (RS) Frequently Asked Questions

-An immigrant who comes to the U.S. and is given permission to live and work permanently in the U.S. An LPR can travel abroad and return to the U.S., as long as he or she has not abandoned their U.S. residence.
+An immigrant who comes to the United States and is given permission to live and work permanently in the United States.
+An LPR can travel abroad and return to the United States, as long as he or she has not abandoned their U.S. residence.
 An LPR can apply to become a U.S. citizen after living in the U.S. for five years (three years if married to a U.S. citizen).
 The USCIS documents that prove LPR status include a “green card” (form I-151 or I-551), a reentry permit (I-327), or a foreign passport with a stamp showing temporary evidence of LPR status.

 What is a U.S. Citizen Repatriate?

 A U.S. citizen and her/his dependents who have returned from a foreign country to the United States because of poverty, illness, threat of war or similar crisis, and who have no available resources.
-The US Department of State certifies that a citizen or dependent of a citizen is eligible for repatriation and returns him or her to the US.
+The U.S. Department of State certifies that a citizen or dependent of a citizen is eligible for repatriation and returns him or her to the United States.

 What is an Immigrant?